home-assistant/companion.home-assistant/docs/notifications/sounds.md

 ## Custom push notification sounds

-The app allows you to use your own custom sounds in push notifications.
+The iOS app allows you to use your own custom sounds in push notifications.
 The sounds must be formatted as 32bit float 48000Hz wav files.
 Make sure you know the filename of the sound as you will need to reference it in the `sound` field of the notification payload.
 To add sounds follow either of the two following methods:

 > *   You may need to restart your entire device before notification sounds can be played.
 > *   Uploading a file with the same name as an existing one will overwrite the original.